Glide with the Tide Experience, Strangford Lough, County Down

 Dublin, Ireland center symbol - spire and General Post Office

-A tale of two cities – Dublin and Belfast
+A tale of two Irish cities – Dublin and Galway

 Dublin was made for a wandering soul.
 Whether on the banks of the Liffey, the streets of Temple Bar, the shops of Grafton Street or the paths of Phoenix Park.
 Pack the flats and let the day take you where it will.
 See the Book of Kells.
 Hear stories of emigration at EPIC.
 Take in a show at the Abbey Theatre or sip a pint of the black stuff at the Guinness Storehouse.